danielvm-git/binance-trading-robot/README.md

 npm i -D firebase-tools

 ## Let's get started
-#### Clone my code
+#### Clone my bundle
-Clone my at https://github.com/amfchef/binance-trading-bot and put in your project folder
+Clone my code bundle at https://github.com/amfchef/binance-trading-bot and put in your project folder
 #### Put your keys
 Edit the config files and put your keys on